phax/peppol-commons/README.md

 # News and noteworthy

+* v8.6.5 - work in progress
+    * Fixed some SonarCloud issues
 * v8.6.4 - 2021-10-18
     * Added new predefined truststores for SMPs: `truststore/2018/smp-pilot-truststore.jks` and `truststore/2018/smp-prod-truststore.jks`
     * Improved the error messages when reading Peppol SBDH messages.